rezyandrean-plb/kw-chief-media/VENDOR_CONNECTION_FLOW.md

 3. View and manage enquiries

 ### Realtor Flow
-1. Login with any `@kwsingapore.com` email
+1. Login with any `@kwsingapore.com` or `@propertylimbrothers.com` email
 2. Browse vendors at `/vendors`
 3. Click "Connect" on any vendor
 4. Select services and submit enquiry
 5. Book meeting after pricing reveal

 ### Vendor Experience
-1. Vendor profiles are static (no login required)
-2. All interactions managed through admin dashboard
+- Vendors are managed through admin dashboard
-3. Portfolio and offerings visible to all users

-## Support & Maintenance

-### Admin Responsibilities
-- **Enquiry Management**: Regular review and processing of enquiries
-- **Vendor Onboarding**: Adding new vendors to the platform
-- **System Monitoring**: Ensuring smooth operation of the platform
-- **User Support**: Assisting realtors and vendors with issues

-### Technical Maintenance
-- **Regular Updates**: Keep dependencies and security patches current
-- **Performance Monitoring**: Monitor system performance and user experience
-- **Backup Management**: Regular data backups and recovery procedures
-- **Security Audits**: Periodic security reviews and updates
+- No direct login access required
+- Profile information is static and managed by admin